![Customer Service CV Example [+Skills Template]](https://cdn-images.zety.com/pages/customer_service_cv_example_2.jpg?fit=crop&h=250&dpr=2)

 The nursing profession operates in a fast-paced environment that values protocol and sanitation.

-Choose a traditional format like the reverse-chronological CV format.
-Such a format places emphasis on your experience and education.
+Choose a traditional format for your nursing CV template.
+A reverse-chronological CV format might work best.
+It places emphasis on your experience and education.

-Also, go with a layout that makes good use of white space and easy-to-read subheadings.
-And be sure to choose a classic, legible font.
+Also, go with a CV layout that makes good use of white space and easy-to-read subheadings.
+And be sure to choose a classic, legible CV font.

-Unless instructed otherwise, save your CV as a PDF to preserve the layout.
+Unless instructed otherwise, save your nurse CV template as a PDF to preserve the layout.
 Use your complete name and job title to name your file.

 Still not sure about how to format your nursing CV?
 Want to see other types of CV formats?
 Read our guide: “CV Format: Best Examples for Job Hunting Success”